mateibejan1/ad-nlp/datasheet.md

 1. **What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?** *(How were these mechanisms or procedures validated?)*

-    Annotation was conducted using [TagEditor](https://github.com/d5555/TagEditor).
+    Annotation was conducted using our own custom script.

 1. **If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?**